beginning of content

 In females, testosterone is needed for bone and muscle strength and sex drive.
 Some of it is converted to a form of oestrogen.

-If you have low testosterone levels, it may mean that your body is unable to make enough testosterone.
+Testosterone levels are controlled by a feedback loop between your brain, your pituitary gland and your testes.
+Sometimes your body can't make enough testosterone.
 This could be because your testes are not working properly, or because the pituitary gland in your brain is not telling your testes to make testosterone.

 Some people use the term 'andropause' or 'male menopause' to refer to the decline in testosterone with ageing.
 This term is misleading.
 It suggests that males don't have enough testosterone as they get older, however there is no clear evidence that this is a problem in healthy people.

-You may have a greater drop in your testosterone levels if you have long-term medical conditions or if you are overweight.
+You may have a greater drop in your testosterone levels if you have long-term medical conditions or if you are living with obesity.
 If low testosterone is a problem for you, you may want to speak to your doctor about whether it is simply because you are getting older or if there is another cause.

 Males with low testosterone levels can have many different symptoms.
 You might have: